About SNAC

 Q: Is SNAC affiliated with the Nevada Arts Council?

-A: No, SNAC is an independent nonprofit specifically focused on Southern Nevada.
+No, SNAC is an independent organization specifically focused on Southern Nevada.
 While the Nevada Arts Council serves all of Nevada, SNAC works to ensure Southern Nevada receives equitable arts funding and support.

 Q: Is SNAC a government organization?

-A: No, SNAC is a nonprofit, community-driven organization advocating for arts funding and support at the local and state levels.
+No, SNAC is a community-driven organization advocating for arts funding and support at the local and state levels.

 Q: Does SNAC focus on a specific art discipline?